W.TEC trains 288 girls on electronics, renewable energy | Nigeria News Headlines Today

 He noted that the programme was a transformative initiative for secondary school students in Ikorodu and Surulere areas of Lagos.

-According to him, a total of 210 girls were trained in four schools at Surulere while 78 girls were trained in two schools at Ikorodu.
+According to him, a total of 210 girls were trained in four schools at Surulere while 78 girls were trained in two schools at Ikorodu respectively.

 Odutola said that the one-year programme, which had now come to a close, was designed to teach selected girls to create technology and engineering-based solutions that solve problems in their communities.